bbest/adv-gis-topics/wk5/leaflet.md

 Goals:

-- Create GeoJSON files (using GDAL), which automatically get rendered with their own interactive map in Github.
-Do this for:

-  - points

-  - polygons

-- Create free public website using Github.
+- Create free public **website** using Github to house map.

+- Fetch point observations from GBIF and species distribution polygons from the USGS for our study "critter" the bristlecone pine.

+- Create **GeoJSON** files using the rgdal package.
+Github automatically renders these with a Leaflet map.

-- Create your own interactive map with multiple layers, combining:
+- Create your own interactive map combining multiple layers and customizing symbology to be embedded on your website.

-  - points

-  - polygons

-  - raster (as an image overlay)

-  - background map of your choosing

 ## 1. Create Website